icpc/ccs-specs/Contest_Archive_Format.md

 A package contains information regarding a single contest (corresponding to the `/contests/<id>/*` endpoints of the API).
-The API can contain information for several contests, to store all information a pacakge per contest would be needed.
+The API can contain information for several contests, to store all information a package per contest would be needed.

 Information in the API is always either in JSON format, [NDJSON]